Cosmin1907/farmers-market/README.md

 ### Responsivness

+- __Testing Criteria__

+Conducted testing on all pages for responsiveness across screen sizes from 320px upwards, following WCAG 2.1 Reflow criteria.
+Utilized Chrome, Edge, Firefox, and Opera browsers.

+- __Steps to Test__

+Opened the browser and navigated to Tacos Travels.
+Opened developer tools and set to responsive mode.
+Decreased width to 320px, set zoom to 50%, and clicked/dragged the responsive window to maximum width. testede phone numbers

+- __Expected__

+Website should be responsive on all screen sizes.
+No pixelation or stretching of images.
+No horizontal scroll.
+No overlapping elements.

+- __Actual__
+???

+- __Additional Device Testing__

+Confirmed responsive design on the following devices:
+Ipad Pro
+iPhone SE

+Overall, the website demonstrated responsive behavior as intended

 ### Accessibility

 [Wave Accessibility](https://wave.webaim.org/) tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.